son1122/assessment-tax/README.md

-Here's an enhanced and more detailed version of your `README.md` content:
+Here's the revised version of your `README.md` with the added instruction for initializing the database:

 ---